SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/deployment.md

 ### On-Premise Deployment

 On rare occasions, Prophecy will deploy on-premise for large customers who are moving to the cloud.
 Often the order is that the organizations will move Pipelines from on-premise legacy ETL tools to Spark, then move it to Spark on the cloud.
-For more information read the [on-premise installation documentation](on-premise/on-premise.md) or reach out to our team by using [request a demo](https://www.prophecy.io/request-a-demo).

 ## High-Level Architecture